 Q3, 2019 3.
 Meeting date: Committee of the Whole - September 25, 2017 Committee of the Whole - October 16, 2017 Subject Development and Infrastructure Services Report - Engineering Services 2017-32- Town Wide Traffic Mitigation Strategy - 2017 Recommendation: 1.
 That Development and Infrastructure Services Report - Engineering Services 2017-32, dated October 2, 2017, entitled "Town-wide Traffic Mitigation Strategy 2017 - Timing" be received and the following recommendations be adopted: a.
 That the final report be brought back to Council by early Quarter 3 2018; and, b.
 That staff continue to expedite the process to provide the report sooner, if possible; and, c.
 That all current road safety, speed management and traffic calming programs that are currently underway, and are in accordance with the principles set out in "Appendix A" (draft strategy) from Development and Infrastructure Services Report ES 2017-29 (Town-wide Traffic Mitigation Strategy 2017), continue as planned throughout the consultation period and until the final strategy document is approved by Council, at which time the programs will be reviewed to plan their conformance with the new approved strategy.
-Responsible Department ▶ Engineering Services Q3, 2019 Information report to be distributed prior to end of August 2019.
+Responsible Department Engineering Services Q3, 2019 Information report to be distributed prior to end of August 2019.
 4. Meeting Date: Committee of the Whole - January 14, 2019 & Recommendation: 1.
 That staff be directed to contact the Principal of the Glen Cedar Public School regarding a drop-off area at the school; and, 2.
 That staff report back to Council with information on a drop-off area.
 Q3, 2019 Meeting Date: Committee of the Whole - January 14, 2019 & June 17, 2019 June 17, 2019 Subject: Deputation: Traffic Signage on Wayne Drive 1.
 That the deputation regarding Traffic Signage on Wayne Drive be received and referred to staff.
 Responsible Departments: Engineering Services Subject: Deputation: Traffic Signage on Wayne Drive 5.
-Meeting Date: Committee of the Whole - September, 25, 2017 Subject: Report 2017-16 Vacant Recommendation: 1.
+Meeting Date: Committee of the Whole - September, 25, 2017 Subject: Report 2017 16 Vecent Recommendation: 1.
 That Corporate Services - Legislative Services Report 2017-16 dated September 14, 2017 entitled "Vacant Buildings/Storefronts" be received; and, 2.
-That staff be directed to report back on Option 2, a Window Wrap program.
-Q3, 2019 Information report to be distributed Building Report - Window Wrap Program Responsible Departments: > Legislative Services/Economic Development
+That stoff he directed to report heads on Option 2, a Window Wree program.
+Q3, 2019 Information report to be distributed Report 2017-16 Vacant Building Report - Window Wrap Program That staff be directed to report back on Option 2, a Window Wrap program.
+Responsible Departments: Legislative Services/Economic Development